dell/csm-docs/content/docs/authorization/Backup and Restore/rpm/_index.md

 Redis is used to store application data regarding [tenants, quota, and volume ownership](../../design#quota--volume-ownership).
 This data is stored on the system under `/var/lib/rancher/k3s/storage/<redis-primary-pv-claim-volume-name>/appendonly.aof`.

-`appendonly.aof` can be copied and used to restore appliation data in Authorization deployments.
+`appendonly.aof` can be copied and used to restore this appliation data in Authorization deployments.
 See the example below.

 1. Determine the Persistent Volume related to the `redis-primary-pv-claim` Persistent Volume Claim.